Is knee surgery for a torn meniscus necessary and curative? A New England Journal of Medicine study raises some doubts.

 A popular surgical procedure worked no better than fake operations in helping people with one type of common knee problem, suggesting that thousands of people may be undergoing unnecessary surgery, a new study in The New England Journal of Medicine reports.

-The unusual study involved people with a torn meniscus, crescent-shaped cartilage that helps cushion and stabilize knees.
+The unusual study involved people with a torn meniscus, crescent-shaped cartilage that helps cushion and stabilizes knees.
 Arthroscopic surgery on the meniscus is the most common orthopedic procedure in the United States, performed, the study said, about 700,000 times a year at an estimated cost of $4 billion.

 The study, conducted in Finland, involved a small subset of meniscal tears.
 But experts, including some orthopedic surgeons, said the study added to other recent research suggesting that meniscal surgery should be aimed at a narrower group of patients; that for many, options like physical therapy may be as good.